 - Quora Ads

-- YouTube Ads (which are technically part of Google’s AdWords system)
+- YouTube Ads (which are technically part of the Google Ads system)

 Many businesses like to stagger their ad spend between different ad platforms in order to get the most benefits possible from each.
 Almost all pay-per-click campaign platforms (and certainly each of the ones listed here) utilize a bidding system.